msheliga1/uriHW19PWATextEd/README.md

                 - Confirmed mine is working.
 Great.
             - Listened to 17-20.
 Seems that GenerateSW makes a "service worker", while InjectManifest makes a "complex service worker" better called a manifest.
+    ==> Not 100% sure what "a generated HTML file, service worker, and a manifest file" are.
+            - Almost sure a "generated HTML file" is the index.html entry inside dist.
+            - Think that my InjectManifest counts as a service worker. ????
+            = Not sure what a "manifest file" is.
+Perhaps src-sw.js. ????
+    ==> Time for Index DB.
+At least want to start this.
+            - Noted that idb already in client/pj
+            - Found partially complete src/js/database.js file.
+            - Note that jate shows up in indexDB tab in page console storage tab.
+    Note: Neither Mike nor Andrew had a soln for the htmlRoutes extra ../ issue, the hmr issue, or the server:dev no build.

     Now Add service worker (cache) and manifest.

     Prior Project: